remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ## Introduction ##

 This is a [Literate](http://en.wikipedia.org/wiki/Literate_programming) Java implementation of a compiler that uses the integer programming from [this paper](http://grothoff.org/christian/lcpc2006.pdf) to generate x86-64 Assembly code ([AT&T](http://en.wikibooks.org/wiki/X86_Assembly/GAS_Syntax) format) from a toy imperative language.
-As this article only focuses on code generation, I'll use [antlr](http://www.antlr.org) to generate the lexer & parser from the grammar.
+As this article only focuses on code generation, I'll use [antlr](http://www.antlr.org) to generate the lexer & parser from the grammar and will make no attempt to optimise the code being compiled.

-## The language ##
+### The language ###

 A programme consists of a series of statements or function definitions.
 The top-level statements are swept into the _main function (whether or not symbols need a [leading underscore](http://stackoverflow.com/a/1035937/42543) is OS-specific).
 The grammer uses antlr's [re-write](http://meri-stuff.blogspot.co.uk/2011/09/antlr-tutorial-expression-language.html#RewriteRules) [rules](http://www.antlr.org/wiki/display/~admin/2008/11/30/Example+tree+rewriting+with+patterns) to build the programme's [Abstract Syntax Tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).